 Why P1 Chinese became such a struggle

-My daughter had been in a typical Singaporean daycare centre for her nursery and primary school years – the full day kind, where there are plenty of laoshis, and the majority of the day is bilingual immersion.
-Sure, it’s a lot of routine tasks like showering, eating, playing, but a large part of this was in Chinese.
+My daughter had been in a typical Singaporean daycare centre for her nursery and kindergarten school years – the full day kind, where there are plenty of laoshis, and the majority of the day is bilingual immersion.
+Sure, it’s a lot of routine tasks like showering, eating, playing, but a large part of this is conducted in Chinese.

 Primary School came along, and she entered the local school system.
 Chinese is taught as a mother-tonguage subject, alongside all the other subjects like Maths, English, PE, Music, etc. It’s taught in short blocks, with large classes, by Singaporean teachers who also speak English.
-The focus suddenly moves to stroke order, grammar, and sentence creation.
+The focus suddenly moves from showering and play time, into stroke order, grammar, and sentence creation.
 All the inane daily chatter from the mainland Chinese laoshis of the daycare environment is gone.
 For many children, this wouldn’t be a problem as they come from homes where mandarin is routinely spoken (or at least heard from the older generations).
 For our banana household, this was a big issue.